-Rachel McKibbens is the author of Pink Elephant (Cypher Books 2009), the 2009 Women of the World Poetry Slam champion and a New York Foundation for the Arts poetry fellow.
+Rachel McKibbens (poetry editor) is the author of Pink Elephant (Cypher Books 2009), the 2009 Women of the World Poetry Slam champion and a New York Foundation for the Arts poetry fellow.
 She lives in upstate New York with a burly lumberjack and their five children.

 Ray McNiece is an adjunct professor at John Carroll University and the author of six poetry collections: Dis, The Bone-Orchard Conga, The Road that Carried Me Here, Song that Fathoms Home, Wet Sand Raven Tracks -New Haiku, and Us?
 Talking Across America, as well as two solo theatre works and two music/poetry collaborations.
 He also co-edited the anthology of Contemporary Buddhist Poetry, America Zen.